 - Write speculation and invention is forbidden.
-That is, a write to a variable from a thread cannot be observed by other threads unless that write appears in the flow of control of the program given the current inputs. - Atomic loads cannot be replicated.
+That is, a write to a variable from a thread cannot be observed by other threads unless that write appears in the flow of control of the program given the current inputs.
+This applies to both ordinary and atomic loads. - Atomic loads cannot be replicated.
 Multiple uses of a value returned by an atomic operation cannot be reloaded from storage; this prevents conflicts in cases where the value reloaded from storage is modified.

-Under these constraints and after considering any specified ordering guarantees, the compiler may treat atomic operations as regular memory operations.
+Under these constraints and after considering any specified ordering guarantees, the compiler may treat atomic operations as ordinary memory operations.
 The relaxed visibility guarantees provided by this model allow the compiler to freely reorganize and remove atomic operations within the boundaries of the preceding acquire operation and the next release operation.